angrysharkstudio/Unity-Python-Build-Automation/TROUBLESHOOTING.md

 1. Check the full build log in `BuildAutomation/build_[platform].log`
 2. Look for specific error messages in the Unity Console
 3. Verify all prerequisites are installed (Unity modules, SDKs, etc.)
+4. Check Unity versions: Compare a project version with an executable version
-4. Create an issue on GitHub with:
+5. Create an issue on GitHub with:
    - The error message
-   - Your Unity version
+   - Your Unity version (both project and executable)
    - Your operating system
    - The build log contents